 Ordsall Hall was once a Stately Home, and it was first mentioned in records way back in 1177 – which makes it well over 800 years old!
 Today, it is open to the public, and boasts many wonderful features.

 The Hall’s gardens are an amazing setting for a unique theatrical experience for the whole family.
 Whether you want to take in a Shakespearian Classic without the little ones, or you’d prefer to watch a family friendly performance – there’s something for everyone!

 Last Month, the Three Inch Fools performed Hamlet, and it was a huge success.
 Next week, there’s a sell out performance of Pride and Prejudice planned, as well as the one I am most excited about…..
+THE RAILWAY CHILDREN!

 “Heartbreak Productions are bringing to life the classic family story of The Railway Children.
 “Attention passengers!
 We are sorry to announce that all services out of Giggleswick Station are delayed!
-Gather around Bobbie, Peter and Phyllis on Platform One as they pass the time by sharing the classic tale of The Railway Children.
+Gather around Bobbie, Peter and Phyllis on Platform One.
+They’ll pass the time by sharing the classic tale of The Railway Children.

 You can read more about them all and book your tickets here.